-This war was to bring about a Democratic Socialist Republic, to fight for the working class!— Brendan Hughes
+This war was to bring about a Democratic Socialist Republic, to fight for the working class!

 I measc laochra na nGael go raibh a anam

 Brendan Hughes death at an early age, amidst ostracism by many of the Provisional Sinn Fein leadership, was a poignant one.
-Adams, his long-time comrade, who'd both parted company years previously, had asked the D-Company cultural committee, who supervises memorials and funerals for Provisional IRA former-volunteers, from that area of the Lower-Falls, if he could take a 'lift' of Hughes' coffin, an Irish tradition that, depending on the circumstances, can signify a meeting of minds and, especially on this occasion, the optics would be of great importance if manipulated for political gain.
+Adams, his long-time comrade, who'd both parted company years previously, had asked the D-Company cultural committee, who supervises memorials and funerals for Provisional IRA former-volunteers, from that area of the Lower-Falls, if he could take a 'lift' of Hughes' coffin, an Irish tradition that, depending on the circumstances, can signify a meeting of minds.
+On this occasion, the optics would be of great importance if manipulated for political gain.

 Brendan Hughes had specifically stipulated that there was to be absolutely no Provisional Sinn Fein involvement in his funeral, with all duties to be carried out by his close friends and family.
 There is no doubt whatsoever, that in the past that Adams and Hughes had a longterm, highly close, Fidel-Che type relationship.
 It is said that Adams begged the organizers that day to be given a short time to carry his erstwhile comrade's casket.
 The rest is history and the media, allegedly tipped-off by the Provisional Sinn Fein leadership descended on Adams holding Brendan Hughes coffin.